 Welcome to my website!
-As of this summer I will be joining CONCEPT and the University of Cologne as a junior professor.
-I am presently a visiting faculty member at the University of Pennsylvania.
-Before that I was a lecturer in philosophy at Monash University from 2013-2016.
-Before that I completed my PhD at the University of Connecticut in 2013.
+I am a Junior Professor at the University of Cologne and CONCEPT.
+Before this I was a visiting faculty member at the University of Pennsylvania.
+Before this I was a Lecturer in philosophy at Monash University.
+Before this I completed my PhD at the University of Connecticut in 2013.
 My current research is primarily in epistemology, but I also work in metaphysics and ethics.
 You can find out more about my work HERE.
 You can find out more about philosophy by clicking on any one of the resource links HERE.

 I can be contacted at email@example.com.